Contact us HERE or e-mail us at email@example.com to schedule a screening.

-The photo to the left shows artist Hershell West sitting on scaffolding to work on a mural.
-His is an inspiring story, a story which reaches beyond him as an individual.
-By looking at him, we see how a black man born and raised in the segregated South could overcome obstacles to achieve his goals.
-In addition, the documentary illustrates the importance of public art, art education and of arts advocacy - plus West has some inspiring and pointed stories about teaching at-risk youth.
-At the end of the day, the documentary shows some of the possibilities open to an artist who does not, for example, achieve the fame of a Picasso or a Jackson Pollack.
+The photo to the left shows artist Hershell West sitting on scaffolding as he works on a mural.
+His is an inspiring story which reaches well beyond him as an individual.
+For example, we see how a black man born and raised in the segregated South could overcome obstacles to achieve his goals.
+The documentary also illustrates the importance of public art, of art education and of arts advocacy - plus West has some inspiring and pointed stories about teaching at-risk youth.
+At the end of the day, the documentary shows some of the possibilities open to an artist who wants to make a difference.

 • Pinole Public Library (Feb.
 2019) - Pinole, CA., USA